Hammad-hab/pkm/README.md

 > #### `pkm create`

-Used to create a repository account
+Used to create a repository account/package

 **Syntax**:
           `pkm create <account || package>`

 > `pkm create account`
+Create an account.
+It prompts you for the username and password for your registration.
 **Options**:

 * `--autologin` (**default=`False`**): Automatically login as soon as you create the account